JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

       ```bash
       pip install -r requirements.txt
       ```
+    - **Note:** The `google-generativeai` package is included for optional Gemini sentence splitting.
+If you don't plan to use this feature, you can skip installing it, but the API will gracefully handle its absence.
     - **Note on PyTorch:** If you have a compatible NVIDIA GPU and want to use CUDA for faster processing, you might need a specific PyTorch version.
 The `requirements.txt` installs the standard CPU version.
 Visit [PyTorch.org](https://pytorch.org/get-started/locally/) for instructions on installing with CUDA support.
 If you do, remember to change the `DEVICE` setting in `whisperAPI.py` to `"cuda"`.
 4.  **Run the API:**
     ```bash